 The iconic entry building at Miss Porter’s School, 60 Main St., is beloved by generations of alumnae and the surrounding community.
-While it needs renewed to better serve modern-day life, the project team is taking great pains to preserve and enhance the historic character of the esteemed all-girls preparatory school’s original home.
+While it needed renewal to better serve modern-day life, the project team took great pains to preserve and enhance the historic character of the esteemed all-girls preparatory school’s original home.

-This renewal project will relocate a historic staircase in the original building to widen the corridor from the main entrance to the dining hall.
-The dining hall is to be renovated and expanded by 40-percent to seat 400, which will enable sit-down dinners for the entire school at once.
-The west end will enjoy floor-to-ceiling glass for an expansive view of surrounding hills and the ceremonial central campus lawn.
-Lounge chairs there will offer a daylight-permeated hangout when the floor space isn’t required for full capacity dining.
+This renewal project relocates a historic staircase in the original building to widen the corridor from the main entrance to the dining hall.
+The dining hall was renovated and expanded by 40-percent to seat 400, which enables sit-down dinners for the entire school at once.
+The west end enjoys floor-to-ceiling glass for an expansive view of surrounding hills and the ceremonial central campus lawn.
+Lounge chairs there offer a daylight-permeated hangout when the floor space isn’t required for full capacity dining.

 Other improvements for student health and well-being abound.
-The existing kitchen and servery additions will be removed and rebuilt, with the kitchen space set to expand by approximately 30-percent.
-The servery will double in size to improve flow during busy mealtimes, and will feature a new exhibition-style design with cuisine made to order.
+The existing kitchen and servery additions were removed and rebuilt, with the kitchen space expanded by approximately 30-percent.
+The servery was doubled in size to improve flow during busy mealtimes, and features a new exhibition-style design with cuisine made to order.

 The building’s expansion also adds a new lower lounge and covered colonnade porch with stunning western views like the dining hall above.
-The lounge will double as an art gallery and generous lobby for the community coming from across central campus.
+The lounge doubles as an art gallery and generous lobby for the community coming from across central campus.
 It features benches and stools that nest beneath which were constructed from a tree that was removed to make way for the addition.

-O&G Industries is the construction manager for the project, which is slated to start at the conclusion of the 2019-20 school year and complete in the spring of 2021.
+O&G Industries was the construction manager for the project, which started at the conclusion of the 2019-20 school year and was completed in the spring of 2021.

 Founded by Sarah Porter in 1843, Miss Porter's School is a private boarding and day school for girls in grades 9-12 in Farmington, Connecticut.
 Noted alumnae – or “ancients” in Porter’s lexicon – include pioneering architect Theodate Pope Riddle, First Lady Jacqueline Bouvier Kennedy Onassis, and Emmy Award winning actor Barbara Babcock.